Esophageal varices usually don't cause signs and symptoms unless they bleed. Signs and symptoms of bleeding esophageal varices include:

 - Vomiting and seeing significant amounts of blood in your vomit

 - Black, tarry or bloody stools

-- Shock (in severe case)
+- Loss of consciousness (in severe case)

 - Yellow coloration of your skin and eyes (jaundice)

 - Easy bleeding or bruising

 - Fluid buildup in your abdomen (ascites)

 When to see a doctor

 Make an appointment with your doctor if you have signs or symptoms that worry you.
 If you've been diagnosed with liver disease, ask your doctor about your risk of esophageal varices and how you can reduce your risk of these complications.
 Ask your doctor about an endoscopy procedure to check for esophageal varices.